kisha/authentication-passport-jwt-strategy-postgresql/readme.md

-# Authentication - Using JWT, Passport & Postgresql (for Techtonica Mentees)
+# Authentication - Using JWT, Passport & Postgresql (for Techtonica Mentees) - Draft #1

-# DRAFT #1
+# NOTE: This is an educational example.
+# This is NOT intended to be a "copy and paste" solution.
+# This is a directional example displaying the steps required to get the jwt strategy working with passport & postgresql.

 ## Step #1 - Basic Setup